How many times have you stood in your closet, spending time you don’t have, trying to find something to wear?

 H&M accepts clothes donations from any brand, in any condition.
 Just just look for the collection box in all stores.

-Store off-season clothing in bins on the top shelf of the closet or in a spare bedroom closet.
+If you’re not wearing something because it’s off season, store those clothing items in bins on the top shelf of the closet or in a spare bedroom closet.

 I’m not going to tell you to donate the too small or too big clothes, because I know weight fluctuates, sometimes as much as a size up or down.
 So, keep those size clothes.